 Do your research: sure, doing research for every trip is important but with the hostels in Hawaii it’s even more important.
 Although each island is catered for in terms of hostel accommodation, there are only a handful of choices per island.
 If you turn up and your chosen place is not to your liking, there won’t be as many alternatives in the same price bracket.
 The choices on some islands (Oahu) are better than others (Kauai), so bear this in mind.

 Booking in advance versus turn up and see: your personal circumstances will largely dictate your approach on this front – if you’re on holiday for two weeks and want the security of knowing you have a room or need to accommodate a family, you’ll no doubt want to book in advance.
-If you’re backpacking in Hawaii, turning up is usually fine as there are a good number of dorm beds (though beware some hostels are so popular they are regularly booked out).
+If you’re backpacking, turning up is usually fine as there are a good number of dorm beds (though beware some hostels are so popular they are regularly booked out).
 If you’re after a private room, then you should almost certainly book before you arrive – private rooms at hostel prices go quick, quick, quick.
-I’ve written previously about the pros and cons of booking rooms in advance.

 Beware peak season: why, why, why have I not learned my lesson on this yet?
 I spent Golden Week without accommodation in Japan and I was near homeless in Hawaii for the last week of my stay because I’d failed to realize that the Honolulu Marathon, anniversary of Pearl Harbour and peak Christmas period all collide during December, resulting in a booked out beach area (here are some suggested solutions if you ever find your self in a similar spot).
 After knocking on enough doors, I managed to score a place to lay my head…over a succession of different properties.
 Cue: logistical pain in the backside as I spent my last week in Hawaii bouncing from one hostel to another.
 Don’t make my mistake.